Universal Credit includes help with living costs and help with housing costs.

 - Child Tax Credit

-You may need to claim Universal Credit through the DWP if any of the following apply to you:
+You may need to claim Universal Credit instead of Housing Benefit if any of the following apply to you:

 - you start a new job